How Health Care Reform Affects Employer Plans

 Health insurance through your workplace might change as a result of the Affordable Care Act.
 Many employees may have more choices for an affordable health plan.
 If you already have insurance through your job, health care reform may give you more choices.

 Depending on the size of the company you work for, you could get insurance through your job for the first time.

 If you've been getting health insurance from your employer, you may not see many changes.
 Or, you may see a change, such as:

 - Your company may stop offering health insurance.

 - Your company may offer health insurance for the first time.

 - You may shop for health insurance through the online health insurance Marketplace.

 - You may receive greater incentives or penalties based on whether you participate in workplace wellness programs.

 Why the Size of Your Company May Matter

 If you work for a company with fewer than 50 full-time workers, you might be able to get health insurance from your job for the first time.
-Your company may choose to do this since small businesses can now get a tax break for offering insurance.
+Your company may choose to do this because some small businesses qualify for a tax break for offering insurance.